Null Distance and Gromov-Hausdorff Convergence of Warped Product Spacetimes: Background

 \subsection{Properties of the Null Distance}

 In this section we review some important properties of the null distance which will be used in this paper.
-For further properties of null distance see the work by the author and A. Burtscher \cite{AB}, A. Burtscher and L. Garc\'{i}a-Heveling \cite{BG}, M. Graff and C. Sormani \cite{GS}, A. Sakovich and C. Sormani \cite{SS}, C. Sormani and C. Vega \cite{SV}, and C. Vega \cite{V}.
+For further properties of null distance see the work by the author and A. Burtscher \cite{AB}, A. Burtscher and L. Garc\'{i}a-Heveling \cite{BG,BG2}, M. Graff and C. Sormani \cite{GS}, M. Kunzinger and R. Steinbauer \cite{KS}, A. Sakovich and C. Sormani \cite{SS}, C. Sormani and C. Vega \cite{SV}, and C. Vega \cite{V}.

 \begin{defn} Let $(M,g)$ be a spacetime and $f: M \to \R$.
 We say that $f$ is \emph{anti-Lipschitz} if there exists a distance function $d$ which agrees with the manifold topology so that for any $p,q\in M$ we have